Wrestling John Irving

 Ultimately, each person in the quaternion wrestles with him- or her- self with respect to the moral issue of mate-swapping, just as Irving forces each reader to debate its morality as the novel proceeds (the same imposed self-confrontation technique Bruegel uses in his famous painting).
 The 158-pound marriage among the four people never works because there is no relationship among the four people.
 “It was often awkward when all four of us tried to have a conversation,” the Narrator states.
 Thus, unlike wrestlers, they never really engage, they just kind of couple off in sexual-sparring.
 If anything, they cop out of facing the morality of the issue and just verbally quarrel-spar in pale reflection of September wrestlers.
 The four are really indulgers in a rare pentathlon of Carnaval excess – “cooking, eating, drinking, wrestling and fucking” (p.105).
 It was tag-team sex and very much like tag-team, faked pro wrestling, it was devoid of substance, a sham for presumed entertainment value.

 Irving leaves the reader to ponder the healing process, post-season, from the 158-pound marriage: Utch achieves some measure of self-realization and takes her children back to Vienna to recoup; the Narrator tries to get Bender to tell all about Edith as “the best-looking piece of ass in all of Vienna”; Edith and Severin also return to their meeting place, Vienna, to establish, presumably, some kind of order in their lives.
 All the while, Irving placed dark contrasts to the physicality of wrestling and love-making with two sinister gangsters in Utch’s childhood retinue (along with a mysterious man with a gaping hole in his cheek).
 Severin was tutored in his childhood by two old “knights,” both Olympic wrestlers from the 1936 Games and he had a mother who posed nude in postures of masturbation for art-works which were later hung by Severin over his and Edith’s bed.
 The four children remain background figures like the children do in Bruegel’s painting until two of them are seriously injured when the shower door – the same door of Edith’s and the Narrator’s “wet love-nest” – shatters while the children are bathing and shards of glass are embedded in their skins.
-This we take to be Irving’s sharp reminder to shake the foursome back into some level of responsible morality.
-And finally, Bruegel’s cripples (in the painting) are invoked by Irving in a cider-press amputee who hobbles toward Utch in Vienna at the end of the novel like “a stumped puppet, an amputated acrobat”, a grim reminder of life’s less carnavalesque possibilities.
+This we take to be Irving’s sharp, literally and figuratively, reminder to shake the foursome back into some level of responsible morality.
+And finally, Bruegel’s cripples (in the painting) are invoked by Irving in a cider-press amputee who hobbles toward Utch in Vienna at the end of the novel like “a stumped puppet, an amputated acrobat,” a grim reminder of life’s less carnavalesque possibilities.

 The wrestling motif, the images, metaphors, analogies, and allusions work very well but not outside the context of Bruegel’s painting.
 All of Irving’s first four novels contain these common elements: Vienna, a small New England college town, bears, marital infidelity, the protection of children, violence, death, and wrestling.
 Of these common elements, wrestling is the least explored and least appreciated for what it reveals about human nature and for what Irving unravels about wrestling-as-sport and wrestling-as-life-affirming and life-reflecting.
 I tumble home often to John Irving’s ‘riting and revel, in this case, in ‘reading and revealing what it’s like to w/’restle john irving.